 Rinse unshelled peanuts in cold water until water runs clear.
 In a pot (with lid) large enough to hold both peanuts and water, fill with peanuts and add water.
 Make sure you have enough water to cover peanuts by about 1 – 2 inches.
 Cover peanuts with salt.
 If using a ham hock, you can add less salt.

-Cover pot and boil peanuts for approximately 2 – 4 hours.
+Cover pot and boil peanuts for approximately 2 – 3 hours at a gentle boil, not rolling.
 Times will vary depending on how dry your peanuts are to start; the greener the peanut, the less time to boil.
-Maintain water level and check after 2 hours for doneness.
+Continually maintain water level and check after 2 hours for doneness.
 Peanuts should be soft to chew, but not mushy.
 Cook until done, taking care not to over cook – or you’ll lose the nutritional benefits!
 Remove from heat and drain.
 You may allow them to sit in the salted water, if you prefer a more salted taste.
-For an added kick, through in some cayenne or spicy Cajun seasoning!
+For an added kick, throw in some cayenne or spicy Cajun seasoning!

 Note: if you have dried peanuts–not roasted–you can still boil them.
 You simply have to re-hydrate them by soaking the nuts in water for 24 hours prior to boiling.